ajaquith/securitymetrics-aws/readme.md

 ## The `base` role

-The `base` role installs all of the essential services needed for a basic machine, other its core applications.
+The `base` role installs all of the essential services needed for a basic machine, other than its core applications.
 Essential services include logging, job scheduling (`cron`), network time protocol (NTP), and remote login (SSH).
 For hosts with names ending in `.local`, the `base` role also installs multicast DNS so that it can be easily discovered and connected to on the local network.
 Specifically, the role:

-1. Using `apk`, installs the `audit`, `chrony` (NTP), `curl`, `git`, `net-tools` (`netstat` etc), `rsyslog` (logging) and `tzdata` packages.

-2. Stops the default logging service, which is Alpine's Busybox `syslog` service.
+1. Using `apk`, verifies the presence of the the `busybox-initscripts`, `audit`, `curl`, `git`, `net-tools`, and `logrotate` packages, installing them if they do not exist.
+The BusyBox init scripts include standard services for and `cron`, `syslog`, NTP.

-3. Configures SSH by copying a templated `sshd_config` to `/etc/ssh`.
+2. Configures SSH by copying a templated `sshd_config` to `/etc/ssh`.
 This version is identical to the stock version but disables remote `root` login password-based authentication.

-4. Configures NTP by copying `chrony.conf` to `/etc/chrony`.
-The TCP listening port is disabled.

-5. Configures `rsyslog` by copying a templated `rsyslog.conf` to `/etc`.
-This version is identical to the stock version but disables network listeners so that it only logs locally.

-6. Enables the NTP and syslog services (`chronyd` and `rsyslog`) and requires them to start at bootup.
+3. Enables the NTP, cron and syslog services (`chronyd`, `crond` and `syslog`), requiring them to start at bootup. _Note:_ the Amazon Machine Image configures the NTP daemon to use Amazon's NTP services; the Ansible playbook does not attempt to verify this setting (although it may in the future).

-7. For hosts with nanes ending in `.local`, configures the Avahi multicast DNS responder (mDNS) so that local VMs can be connected or browsed to by their local host names, for example (`devbox.local`).
+4. For hosts with nanes ending in `.local`, configures the Avahi multicast DNS responder (mDNS) so that local VMs can be connected or browsed to by their local host names, for example (`devbox.local`).
 The templated `avahi-daemon.conf` is copied to `/etc/avahi`.

-8. Configures the host's kernel to use swap-memory limits, an important feature for Docker.
+5. Configures the host's kernel to use swap-memory limits, an important feature for Docker.
 As described in the [Alpine wiki](https://wiki.alpinelinux.org/wiki/Docker), the playbook adds the `cgroup_enable=memory swapaccount=1` to the `extlinux` configuration (`/etc/update-extlinux.conf`), and notifies Ansible to reboot the host if the values changed.

-9. Sets the hostname to `server_name`.
+6. Sets the hostname to `server_name`.

-10. Flushes any notified handlers, which may cause `sshd`, `avahi-daemon`, `rsyslog` or `ntp` to restart if their configurations change.
-It may cause the server to reboot if swap memory support is enabled.
+7. Flushes any notified handlers, which may cause `sshd` or `avahi-daemon` to restart if their configurations changed.
+If swap memory support is newly enabled, the server reboots.
 If the server reboots, Ansible will wait for up to 5 minutes for the host to be up again before proceeding.

 ## The `docker` role